ianstormtaylor/slate/docs/walkthroughs/applying-custom-formatting.md

 }
 ```

-Now, if you try selecting a piece of text and hitting `⌘-B` you should see it turn bold!
+Now, if you try selecting a piece of text and hitting `control-B` you should see it turn bold!
 Magic!

 <br/>
 <p align="center"><strong>Next:</strong><br/><a href="./using-plugins.md">Using Plugins</a></p>